scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

-## Controlling method scope in classes
+## Controlling visibility in classes

 In classes, objects, and traits, Scala methods are public by default, so the `Dog` instance created here can access the `speak` method: